The-AI-Alliance/open-trusted-data-initiative/docs/our-processing.markdown

 {:toc}
 </details>

+## Provenance and Governance

+Given the importance to us of provenance and governance of our datasets in this initiative, we will process all proposed datasets to ensure they meet our guidelines.
+We will publish the technical details of these processes soon.
+The [Data and Trust Alliance](https://dataandtrustalliance.org/) standard for [provenance](https://dataandtrustalliance.org/work/data-provenance-standards) will inform our work.

 ## Data Quality and &ldquo;Cleanliness&rdquo;

 In [Dataset Requirements]({{site.baseurl}}/dataset-requirements/dataset-requirements), we described several levels of quality and cleanliness that we use to categorize datasets.
 Think of this as a rough outline of our _ingestion_ process:

-* **Raw:** The dataset as submitted, which could already be in good shape. _Our most important criteria at this stage is **unambigious provenance**._ Nevertheless, datasets that contain some objectionable content with legal implications, such as some forms of PII and company confidential information, may have to be rejected outright.
+* **Raw:** The dataset as submitted, which could already be in good shape. _Our most important criteria at this stage is **unambigious provenance**._ Nevertheless, datasets that contain some objectionable content with legal implications, such as some forms of PII and company confidential information, may have to be rejected outright, or we will decide to only include the _filtered_ version of the dataset in our catalog.
 * **Filtered:** A _raw_ dataset has gone through our processing pipeline to remove duplicates, filter for objectional content, etc.
 * **Structured:** A _filtered_ dataset has been reformated to be most suitable for model training (LLMs, time series, etc.), RAG patterns, and similar purposes.
 For example, JSON-formatted data is often desirable.